webhippie/baseboxes/README.md

 # Baseboxes

 This repository holds our [packer](https://www.packer.io) definition for various base boxes to setup our development machines with vagrant.
-These boxes are pretty minimalistic, if you are searching for a fullstack web development box take a look at our [webdev](WEBDEV.md) boxes.

 ## Building